 There are many great tutorials out there, but almost none of them shows you what changes you should make in your app in order to be aligned with a new version of a certain technology.
 As technologies are being updated by the minute, some changes are minor and insignificant, but often times a breaking change will be made in which case we need to know how we can adapt to that change.
 Thanks to the Tortilla platform, we can provide you with a git-diff that will show you what changes were made between each and every released version of the Whatsapp Clone tutorial since the beginning of history.
 This way you can easily notice the changes in APIs and migrate your app in no time.

 Prerequisites for WhatsApp Clone

 Even if you don't have experience with the technologies below you might still be able to start the tutorial and pick things along the way.
-If you struggle with anything during the tutorial, contact us on the forum or on Github with your questions.
+If you struggle with anything during the tutorial, contact us on our forum or on Github with your questions.
 It will help us make sure that the tutorial is good for beginners as well

 OS operations such as navigating to a folder, or creating a folder, are all gonna be written in Bash, but the instructions are OS agnostic and can be applied on any machine that is web-compatible.

 Make sure you have the latest global dependencies on your computer before starting the tutorial: